Homey Energy + PELS

 Set up profiles like Home, Away, Night, or Vacation with different target temperatures and priorities.
 PELS switches between them automatically via Flow cards, so your comfort settings adapt to your schedule.

-Read more: Configuration — Modes tab
+Read more: Configuration — Settings > Modes

 Daily energy budgets